 According to Centers for Disease Control and Prevention (CDC), COVID-19 spreads more easily than influenza.1 Individuals with COVID-19 are also more likely to be either wholly asymptomatic or spend longer in the pre-symptomatic phase due to the more gradual onset of COVID-19 symptoms, thus facilitating the spread of COVID-19.1

-Given the ongoing COVID-19 pandemic, healthcare systems globally are encouraging individuals to get the influenza vaccine as soon as possible to reduce the risk of becoming sick with influenza, and help minimise further strain on hospitals.1 Although influenza vaccines are an important first line of defence in preventing the spread of influenza, the effectiveness of vaccines is often variable due to low uptake and mismatches between the vaccine and circulating influenza virus strains.4,5,6
+Given the COVID-19 pandemic, healthcare systems globally have been encouraging individuals to get the influenza vaccine as soon as possible to reduce the risk of becoming sick with influenza, and help minimise further strain on hospitals.1 Although influenza vaccines are an important first line of defence in preventing the spread of influenza, the effectiveness of vaccines is often variable due to low uptake and mismatches between the vaccine and circulating influenza virus strains.4,5,6

-Therefore, even with optimal vaccine efficacy, there is still a need for antiviral treatments for influenza, as they have been shown to not only shorten the duration of influenza symptoms7,8 but can also reduce the risk of severe illness and death.9 Dr Clinch notes that, “it may be tempting to ask for an antibiotic to manage your viral influenza infection.
-However, antibiotics are not an appropriate treatment as they are designed to treat bacterial infections and have no effect on viral infections.”10
+Therefore, even with optimal vaccine efficacy, there is still a need for antiviral treatments for influenza, as they have been shown to not only shorten the duration of influenza symptoms7,8 but can also reduce the risk of severe illness and death.9

 Wearing a mask